 Tools you need to cook perfect oatmeal

 To make perfect oatmeal every single time, all you need is a medium-sized saucepan, a spatula, and a timer.
 And if you don't have a timer in your kitchen, you can use the built-in recipe timer in the recipe card below!

 - Oats contain fiber!
-And in fact oats contain both soluble and insoluble fiber!
+And in fact, oats contain both soluble and insoluble fiber!
 Pretty sweet.
-Soluble fibre helps your body to absorb important nutrients.
+Soluble fiber helps your body to absorb important nutrients.
 And insoluble fiber helps you to be regular!

 Is It Good To Eat Oatmeal Every Day?

 Oatmeal is one of the very best ways to start your day.
 It has lots of health benefits.
 Oatmeal recipes can help to lower your (bad) cholesterol and to regulate blood sugar!

 There are many delicious oatmeal recipe variations.
 You can choose other fresh fruits like bananas or blueberries or add almonds, dates, walnuts, and even some brown sugar.